networkx/nx-guides/content/applications/goodwillhunting.md

 nx.is_isomorphic(G, nx.star_graph(9))
 ```

-It turns out in fact that `star_graph(n)` is an instance of a homeomorphic
+It turns out in fact that `star_graph(n)` is an instance of a
-irreducible tree of size `n` for all `n` greater than 3.
+homeomorphically-irreducible tree of size `n` for all `n` greater than 3.

 ### Finding more examples

-Let's return to our initial set of ideas that led us to the star_graph example.
+Let's return to our initial set of ideas that led us to the `star_graph`.
-Using the star_graph as a starting point, we can use the same "hierarchical"
+Using the `star_graph` as a starting point, we can apply the same "hierarchical"
-approach to modify the star graph to develop other examples.
+thinking to develop other examples.

 For instance, what if we took some "leaves" from our original tree, and
 "moved them down a layer".
 We know that we don't want nodes of degree 2, so moving at least two nodes
 seems like a reasonable place to start.
-Let's start by re-visualizing our graph in hierarchical terms:
+Let's start by re-visualizing our graph hierarchically:

 ```{code-cell}
 fig, ax = plt.subplots()